uclibs/hydra-connect-2014-presentation/README.md

     * Negotiate how much command line access you need

 #### Developer collaboration
-* Gitflow
+* Use a development workflow
+    * "Gitflow" is a good one
-    * good commit messages
+    * Use good commit messages
-    * good branch names / strategy
+    * Use good branch names / strategy
-    * good collaboration structure
+    * Use a good collaboration structure
-* develop a script for QA
+* Develop a script for quality assurance
-    * don’t rely on spec tests alone
+    * Don’t rely on spec tests alone
+    * Document steps to check your app before deploying to production
-* being a good contributer
+* Be a good contributer
-    * squashing commits
+    * Squash commits
-    * talking the talk
+    * Talk the talk
-    * pull requests - don’t merge your own
+    * Don't merge your own pull requests
-    * get involved in a gem
+    * Get involved in a gem
 * Collaboration tables and monitors
+    * (show a pic of our set up)
+    * Great for swarming
-* Agile: lots of value in swarms and scrums
+* Swarms and scrums
+    * Schedule regular times to update and work with each other